D00MK1D/DDON-Launcher/README.md

 ```

 The paths inside the ARC file MUST use escaped backward slashes (`\\`).
 Extension is optional but **recommended**, it might be required to disambiguate files that have the same basename. (e.g. `ui\\00_font\\button_win_00_ID_HQ.tex` instead of `ui/00_font/button_win_00_ID_HQ`)
+If arc is null, the paths can be either backward or forward slashes.
+The paths are relative to nativePC.

 #### Example manifest